 UX has kind of become a buzzword in web design recently — but if it’s working, then that isn’t a bad thing.
 UX Design is User Experience Design.
 It’s all about designing an experience for the user… if that wasn’t obvious.
 Working UX Design into how we design websites is invaluable for our clients and for the people of the internet.
 It means everything to the customers who’ll be using the website too.

 What is UX Design?

-UX Design takes the user, the business, and technology, considers all their wants and needs and then finds a happy and healthy middle ground for them to coexist in.
-Using UX in web design in its essence is; considering the features on the website, how users will use or interact with them, and how products or content should be organised for users to find them.
+In case you’re just skimming this… UX Design is, put simply, User Experience Design or, designing with the user in mind.
+A UX Designer will study user behaviour and work to understand a user’s motivations so they can design better digital experiences.
+UX Design is about taking the user, the business you’re designing for, and the technology all into consideration.
+It’s weighing the company’s wants and needs as well as the user’s assumptions and familiarities.
+Then, finding a happy and healthy middle ground for them to coexist on.
+Using UX in web design essentially, is considering the features on a website, how users will use, or interact with them, and how products or content should be organised for the user to find them.

 How does it work?

-UX Design philosophies, principles, and techniques are based off product and user research.
-This comes from observing user behaviour, interviewing users, and analysing feedback from users.
-This data is collated and continuously updated so we can always have a good idea of how users are using and interacting with online platforms.
+The philosophies, principles, and techniques are based off of product and user research.
+This research is conducted by observing user behaviour, interviewing users, and analysing their feedback.
+The data is collected and continuously updated.
+So, we can always have a good idea of how users are using and interacting with websites or online platforms.

 Let’s use a website from 2005 as an example.